nabww/nabww/README.md

 - 👋 Hi, I’m @nabww
-- 👀 I’m interested in c# and java android
+- 👀 I’m interested in c# and now ReactJS
-- 🌱 I’m currently learning c# and .net framework
+- 🌱 I’m always learning
 - 💞️ I’m looking to collaborate on any project
-- 📫 How to reach me on email... nwambulwa@depiktstudio.com
+-

 <!---
 nabww/nabww is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.